 Do you sometimes wonder how some travel photographers manage to make photos that simply take you to a different world – a world of wanderlust?
 Do you marvel at how, through a single picture, they can convey a story that makes you want to promote their destination straight to the top of your travel list?
-Travelling is amazing in itself, but what’s even more wonderful is travelling ánd being able to capture your experiences so you can relive them, over and over again.
+Traveling is amazing in itself, but what’s even more wonderful is traveling ánd being able to capture your experiences so you can relive them, over and over again.
 Many people struggle with their travel photography and feel that their photos often turn out as a watered-down version of their experiences, failing to accurately represent the wonder of the place, the sensation of the adventure.

 In this article, I’ll be sharing 7 essential travel photography tips that will help you catch the glory of extraordinary places and moments as well as add to your travel photography an artistic surplus that will astonish yourself and, who knows, the world.
 An added bonus is that following these tips, and thus making higher quality travel photos, will also increase your chances to be featured on the @dametraveler Instagram page when you use the hashtag #dametraveler.